 Benefits of Adding Cinnamon to your Coffee

 What does cinnamon have to do with lowering acidity?
-At very high levels cinnamon can be acidic, but in small quantities, cinnamon is actually a natural antacid.
+At very high levels cinnamon can be acidic, but in small quantities, some studies have shown cinnamon working. as a natural antacid.

-Due to its high antioxidant content, this popular spice has not only a unique flavor but an incredibly healthy remedy to many acidic coffee-related symptoms.
+Due to its high antioxidant content, this popular spice has not only a unique flavor but an incredibly healthy boost to many coffee drinkers.

-In fact, a teaspoon of cinnamon after a meal helps to reduce acidity and aid in digestion.
+In fact, some people use a teaspoon of cinnamon after a meal helps to reduce acidity and aid in digestion.
 So go ahead and add cinnamon to your coffee as an easy way to prevent acid reflux and other symptoms related to acidic foods.

 Incredible Benefits of Cinnamon